qdercon/pstpipeline/README.md

 - **analysis functions**:
     - ```fit_learning_models``` automates using [CmdStanR](https://mc-stan.org/cmdstanr/) to run 1-alpha and 2-alpha Q-learning models [[2](#References)] in a hierarchical Bayesian manner, for both the training and test blocks, using either variational inference or MCMC
-    - ```generate_posterior_quantities``` enables posterior predictions and log-likelihoods for each MCMC sample to be generated in a separate session (as this is otherwise memory-intensive)
+    - ```generate_posterior_quantities``` enables posterior predictions and log-likelihoods for each MCMC sample to be generated in a separate session using a previously fitted model (as this is otherwise memory-intensive)

 - **model checks**: